Posts focused on the 19th century period.

 Swine Driver and Pound Keeper for Geneva in 1852

-Chronicling the problem of loose animals in Geneva, New York during the 1800s through newspapers and government records. -
+Chronicling the problem of loose animals like livestock in Geneva, New York during the 1800s through newspapers and government records. -

 126th New York At Gettysburg